 Although this kind of tumour can start anywhere, the most common locations include the nose, lips and mouth, and skin.
 When examined without a microscope, the tumour is usually round, and the surface may appear bright red.
 Some tumours are painful, and the tumour may bleed when touched.

 The diagnosis is usually made after the entire tumour is removed and sent to a pathologist to examine under the microscope.
 When examined under the microscope, the cells on the outer surface of the tissue are damaged or lost.
 Pathologists call this an ulcer.
-Further down the tumour is made up of many small and medium sized blood vessels.
-The smaller vessels tend to surround the medium sized vessels in a pattern pathologists describe as lobular.
+Further down, the tumour is made up of many small and medium-sized blood vessels.
+The smaller vessels tend to surround the medium-sized vessels in pattern pathologists describe as lobular.

 The tissue surrounding the blood vessels is made up of fluid and specialized inflammatory cells including neutrophils, plasma cells, and lymphocytes.
 The combination of blood vessels and inflammatory cells within a pyogenic granuloma makes the tumour look similar to granulation tissue, a type of tissue that forms after an injury.
 For this reason, many doctors consider pyogenic granuloma to be a tumour-like reaction to an earlier injury.